python-ffmpegio/python-ffmpegio/README.rst

 Python `ffmpegio` package aims to bring the full capability of `FFmpeg <https://ffmpeg.org>`__ to read, write, and manipulate multimedia data to Python.
 FFmpeg is an open-source cross-platform multimedia framework, which can handle most of the multimedia formats available today.

+Since v0.3.0, `ffmpegio` Python distribution package has been split into `ffmpegio-core` and `ffmpegio` to allow Numpy-independent installation.

+- `pip install ffmpegio-core` to install NumPy-independent core modules.
+All raw data I/O operations are performed with a dict containing bytes data.
+Use this version to use FFmpeg as a pure transcoder.
+- `pip install ffmpegio` to install a plugin for NumPy array I/O along with the core package so that `numpy.ndarray` is used to store video and audio data.
+Use this version to read/write data for audio/image/video processing application.

+Note: If `ffmpegio` distribution package is installed, `import ffmpegio` always uses the NumPy plugin, which is automatically loaded via `setuptools`' entry point mechanism.
+Use virtual environments to isolate the operating mode of `ffmpegio` per each use case if necessary.

 Main Features
 -------------